aadantley/practice-tidbits/python/fizzBuzz/readme.md

+# fizzBuzz

+a function that passes the following use cases.

+to run:

+- `pipenv shell`
+- `python -m pytest fizzbuzztest.py`

-# List of FizzBuzz Function Use Cases
+## List of FizzBuzz Function Use Cases

 - Can I call the function `FizzBuzz`
 - Get `1` when I pass in `1`.